 ‘Fighting Against Their Will: Forced Conscripts in Occupied Europe, 1942-1945’ – Public lecture – ‘Brock Talks’ at the St Catharines Public Library, February 2014.

-THL builds, strengthens and promotes collaboration between scholars and grassroots citizen organizations in the Niagara region to expand the knowledge economy.
+The History Lab is a scholarly community engagement partnership founded in 2018 that builds, strengthens and promotes collaboration between scholars and grassroots citizen organizations in the Niagara region.

-THL develops projects that help deepen and broaden our knowledge and understanding of Niagara’s military history by taking a transnational perspective.
+We develop projects that help deepen and broaden our knowledge and understanding of Niagara’s history by taking a transnational perspective.

 Past THL activities: